Create expanding/collapsing sections in an article

 To apply this snippet to all articles:

-1. Copy the snippet's merge code.
+1. Copy the snippet's Merge Code Value.

-2. Go to Settings > Style.
+2. Go to Customize > Style (HTML & CSS).

 5. Paste the snippet merge code in anywhere in this template.
 When in doubt, put it at the bottom.